 Do you know the most effective and client-rich environments?

-I guide my clients in the thoughtful use of Expert Witness Directories, and free online platforms to communicate with attorneys.
+I guide my clients in the thoughtful use of the internet, navigating Expert Witness Directories, free online services, paid online services, the very conservative use of Social Media, and non-internet methods to communicate with attorneys.

-My clients tell us about the financial benefits they enjoy supported by online exposure beyond a website (or social media morass.)
+My clients tell me about the financial benefits they enjoy supported by online exposure beyond a website (or social media morass.)